lcdsmao/kotlin-android-library-template/README.md

 Dependencies are centralized inside the [versions.properties](versions.properties) managed by [RefreshVersions](https://github.com/jmfayard/refreshVersions).

+To check the newest version of dependencies you can run `./gradlew refreshVersions`.

 ## Static Analysis

-This template is using [ktlint](https://github.com/pinterest/ktlint) with the [spotless](https://github.com/diffplug/spotless) plugin to format your code.
-To reformat all the source code as well as the buildscript you can run the `spotlessApply` gradle task.

-This template is also using [detekt](https://github.com/arturbosch/detekt) to analyze the source code, with the configuration that is stored in the [detekt.yml](config/detekt/detekt.yml) file (the file has been generated with the `detektGenerateConfig` task).
+This template is using [detekt](https://github.com/arturbosch/detekt) to analyze the source code, with the configuration that is stored in the [detekt.yml](config/detekt/detekt.yml) file.

+To reformat all the source code as well as the buildscript you can run `./gradlew detektFormat`.

 ## CI